TalnUPF/compilationISpros/README.md

 If you use this software, data or modify the code please cite the following publication:

-     - [1] Domínguez, M., M. Farrús, J. Codina and L. Wanner (2017).
+     - [1] Domínguez, M., M. Farrús, and L. Wanner (2017).
 Thematicity-based Prosody Enrichment for a TTS System.
 Submitted to Interspeech 2017, Stockholm, Sweden.

 Further references: